-The chair obtains the Preliminary Exam Result form from the departmental contact in the Academic and Instructional Services Office prior to the examination and returns the form immediately after the examination.
-All appointed members must sign the Preliminary Exam Result form.
+The chair obtains the Preliminary Exam Result form from the departmental contact in the Graduate Student Services Office prior to the examination and returns the form immediately after the examination.
+All voting members must sign the Preliminary Exam Result form.